century-synthetics/bt-button-box/README.md

 You'll need:

 * An Adafruit Feather nRF52840 Express
+* A lithium polymer battery pack (250-2000mAh)
 * Soldering supplies
 * Normally open switches of any kind
 * A bluetooth USB dongle or onboard Bluetooth 5+ support

 The firmware is located in the firmware/NRF52840 directory.
 Use the readme to download and install the firmware.

+## Pairing and Usage

+Once the sketch is flashed to the board, the board will begin to advertise and will wait indefinitely to pair with a PC.
+While in pairing mode, the LED will strobe and once paired, it will turn off to conserve batteries.
+You can then verify the buttons are working by going to gamepad settings in Devices & Printers on Windows.

+You should now be able to use the controller like any other joystick/gamepad in your games.
+If it doesn't show up in a particular game, skip to the advanced mapping section below to setup a virtual controller.

+## Embedding the Board

+The board can simply be hooked up to USB inside your button box and all the individual switches soldered directly to the board.

+If you want to retrofit it into an existing non-wireless button box, the easiest method would be pulling the +5V and GND from USB off the existing button box and wiring +5V to the USB header and GND to the GND terminal on the Feather board.
+This will allow you to wire periodically to charge.

 ## Advanced Usage

-Since this software is arduino compatible, you can configure the board to use rotary encoders, pulse switches, funkyswitches and 4/8 way joysticks with a bit of hacking.
+Since this software is arduino compatible, you can configure the board to use rotary encoders, pulse switches, funkyswitches and 4/8 way joysticks with a bit of coding.
 The board itself is very versatile, fast and has  plenty of RAM, so I2C and SPI input devices will also work.

 ## Advanced Mapping